 Once the initial FIE is completed, the ARD Committee will meet to review the evaluation.
 The ARD Committee will meet to review an initial FIE within 30 calendar days from the date of the completion of the initial FIE.
-If the 30th day falls during the summer and the school is not in session, the ARD Committee will have until the first day of classes in the fall to meet unless ESY is recommended, and, then, the ARD Committee should meet as soon as possible.
-If the 30th calendar day falls on a weekend, holiday, or teacher workday, the ARD Committee will meet before the 30th day.
+If the 30th day falls during the summer and the school is not in session, the ARD Committee must convene not later than the 15th school day of the following school year.
+If ESY is recommended, the ARD Committee must meet as soon as possible following the completion of the report.
+The parent will be provided a written copy of the initial FIE report no less than five days prior to the ARD Committee meeting.